 My name is Amy Iadarola, and I am a Certified Advanced Rolfer™ practicing in the Washington, DC metro area.
-I have been a professional bodyworker for 17 years, 12 of which I worked at a physical therapy clinic that specialized in dance medicine.
-Over the years, my clients have ranged from performing artists and elite athletes to people living with chronic conditions such as multiple sclerosis, migraines, myofascial pain syndrome, and chronic back and neck pain.
+I have been a professional bodyworker for 18 years, 12 of which I worked at a physical therapy clinic that specialized in dance medicine.
+Over the years, my clients have ranged from performing artists and elite athletes to people living with chronic conditions such as multiple sclerosis, myofascial pain syndrome, and migraines.

 In 2003, I was certified in Pilates, which remains influential in my Rolfing practice.
 My sessions typically incorporate 1 or 2 gentle, Pilates-based exercises to activate your deep stabilizing muscles and support the changes we achieve with the hands-on work.